SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From

-This section has two parts.
-In~\cref{sec:exp_bio}, we demonstrate that our method is a genuine fingerprint: (i) it enables \textbf{\textit{birth verification at the seed level}}, whereas prior methods primarily track training-data distributions and lack this capability; and (ii) it remains \textbf{\textit{verifiable across the entire training lifecycle}}, while prior approaches are reliable only after convergence---once the parameters have encoded stable, data-dependent signals.
-We report results using both \textit{logits} and \textit{hidden state} outputs, and we test with both the one-sided $t$-test ($t$-test) and Mann–Whitney $U$ test ($U$ test).
-The consistency across tests indicates that our method is robust to the choice of hypothesis test.
-In \cref{sec:exp_real_deploy}, we evaluate all methods under practical infringement scenarios using \textit{LeafBench}~\citep{shao2025sok}.
-Across 58 distinct model instances spanning 6 representative post-development techniques, our method matches the best baselines in post-training settings and remains robust to diverse deployment transformations.
+This section consists of two parts.
+In~\cref{sec:exp_bio}, we demonstrate that our method functions as a genuine fingerprint: (i) it enables \textbf{\textit{birth verification at the seed level}}, and (ii) it remains \textbf{\textit{verifiable across the entire training lifecycle}}.
+In contrast, existing baselines fail to support verification at early pretraining stages and primarily rely on data-dependent signals, which break down under significant distribution shifts.
+We report results using the analytical null with \textit{hidden state} outputs, and include additional results based on the empirical null with both \textit{logit} and \textit{hidden state} outputs, evaluated using the one-sided $t$-test and Mann--Whitney $U$ test in the Appendix~\ref{app:sec:simulation_null_results}.
+In \cref{sec:exp_real_deploy}, we evaluate all methods under practical infringement scenarios using \textit{LeaFBench}~\citep{shao2025sok}.
+Across 65 distinct model instances spanning 6 representative post-development techniques, our method matches the best baselines in post-training settings and remains robust to diverse deployment transformations.

-\paragraph{Baselines}We mainly consider four passive fingerprinting baselines (weight- or representation-based). \textit{\textbf{Intrinsic fingerprint}}~\citep{yoon2025intrinsic} (or \emph{PDF} in some papers) compares models via the similarity of the layerwise standard-deviation profiles of attention parameters. \textit{\textbf{REEF}}~\citep{zhang2024reef} computes centered-kernel-alignment (CKA) similarity between feature representations from the same samples across two models. \textit{\textbf{PCS}} and \textit{\textbf{ICS}}~\citep{zeng2024huref} (or collectively as \emph{HuRef} in some papers) are weight-similarity methods: PCS flattens all parameters and measures cosine similarity; ICS forms invariant terms from the weights and measures cosine similarity on those invariants.
+\textbf{Baselines} We mainly consider four passive fingerprinting baselines (weight- or representation-based). \textit{\textbf{Intrinsic fingerprint}}~\citep{yoon2025intrinsic} (or \emph{PDF} in some papers) compares models via the similarity of the layerwise standard-deviation profiles of attention parameters. \textit{\textbf{REEF}}~\citep{zhang2024reef} computes centered-kernel-alignment (CKA) similarity between feature representations from the same samples across two models. \textit{\textbf{PCS}} and \textit{\textbf{ICS}}~\citep{zeng2024huref} (or collectively as \emph{HuRef} in some papers) are weight-similarity methods: PCS flattens all parameters and measures cosine similarity; ICS forms invariant terms from the weights and measures cosine similarity on those invariants.
 In~\cref{sec:exp_real_deploy}, we additionally include a (weaker) gradient-based fingerprint \textit{\textbf{Gradient}}~\citep{shao2025sok}.
-Following~\cite{zhang2024reef}, we use a 0.8 similarity threshold for binary decisions.
+Following~\cite{zhang2024reef}, we use a \textbf{0.8 similarity threshold} for binary decisions.

 Note, in all experiment tables, cell colors indicate lineage: with green denotes models from the same source, and red denotes different sources.
 For example, \scalebox{0.8}{$s_{42}^{init}$ vs. $s_{42}^{base}$} compares a model initialized with seed 42 and its continued-pretrained counterpart, hence green.
 By contrast, \scalebox{0.8}{$s_{2000}^{init}$ vs. $s_{42}^{base}$} compares a seed-2000 initialization with a model trained from a seed-42 initialization, hence red.
 Additionally, {\checkmark} denotes a correct detection, while ${\times}$ denotes an error.